Search

 This problem can be solved using a min-heap of size k.

-The min-heap will always store the first unmerged node from each of the k sorted linked lists, and the node with the smallest value sits at the root of the heap.
-We build the merged list we will return at the end by repeatedly popping the root from the heap.
-Each time we pop from the heap, we will also push the next element from the linked list where the popped element came from onto the heap.
+The min-heap will always store the next unmerged element from each of the k sorted arrays.
+The element with the smallest value sits at the root of the heap.
+We build the merged array by repeatedly popping the root from the heap.
+Each time we pop from the heap, we also push the next element from the same array (if one exists) onto the heap.

-When the heap is empty, all the elements from the linked lists have been merged, and we can return the merged list.
+When the heap is empty, all elements from all arrays have been merged, and we can return the merged result.

 Step 1: Initialize the heap

-The first step in the algorithm is to initialize the heap with the first element from each of the k linked lists.
-We iterate over each of the k linked lists, and for each linked list, we push a tuple containing the value of its head node, its index (in the input list), and the node itself onto the heap.
+The first step is to initialize the heap with the first element from each of the k arrays.
+We iterate over each array and push a tuple containing three values onto the heap:

 from heapq import heappush, heappop